Ruby Ferguson: The Jill books

 The Jill books are a series of nine children's novels about young equestrienne Jill Crewe and her adventures with her two ponies, Black Boy and Rapide.
-In recent editions, small changes were made to the background details to make the books more accessible to later generations; references to cigarette smoking were excised, for example, and "Black Boy" became the more politically correct "Danny Boy".
 The series takes the protagonist from the age of twelve to fifteen, from a pony novice to a prize-winning rider.

 In the first book in the series, Jill's Gymkhana, Jill's father has recently died, and she moves with her mother to a small Pool Cottage near the fictional village of Chatton.
-Her mother hopes to support them both as a children's author (similarly to E. Nesbit's classic The Railway Children).
+Her mother hopes to support them both as a children's author.
 Jill is at first a social outcast in "horsy" Chatton because she doesn't own a pony and can't ride.
 When her mother's stories finally begin to sell for £52, however, the first thing she buys is "Black Boy" pony for £12 for her daughter.
 With hard work and the expert assistance of Martin Lowe, a wheelchair-using former Royal Air Force pilot, Jill becomes a star of Chatton equitation.

-Jill is grateful for her mother's success; however, as she says repeatedly throughout the series, she "can't get on" with her mother's books at all, finding them impossibly sweet and whimsical (possibly a veiled criticism of the works of Enid Blyton).
-In contrast, Ferguson's Jill is an active, independent and witty character who defies post-war expectations for English girls by scorning ladylike pursuits, treating boys her own age as equals, and working hard to achieve her goals.
+Jill is grateful for her mother's success; however, as she says repeatedly throughout the series, she "can't get on" with her mother's books at all, finding them impossibly sweet and whimsical.
+Jill is an active, independent and witty character who defies post-war expectations for English girls by scorning ladylike pursuits, treating boys her own age as equals, and working hard to achieve her goals.
 This makes Ferguson's writing outstanding not only in the pony stories genre, but in children's literature generally.

-Extracts

-Jill has just discovered she must spend the summer holidays away from her pony Black Boy while her mother does a book tour in the United States.
-Source: A Stable for Jill, Chapter 1.

-Jill and her friends are having tea with Susan Pyke, a snooty, superior sort of girl with wealthy parents.
-Susan rides very well and is a perennial rival for Jill.
-Here, Susan's mother waxes nostalgic about her own horse-riding past.
-Source: Jill's Gymkhana, Chapter 16.

-Jill is finishing up a great day at Chatton Show, the equestrian event of the year in her part of the world.
-Her best friend, Ann Derry, has done quite well too.
-Source: Jill's Gymkhana, Chapter 18.